Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Active-set complexity

-In this section, the main result of the paper is presented: if $f$ is strongly convex, it is possible to compute the maximum number of iterations required by AC2CD to identify the active set, thus extending what obtained in the previous section.
+In this section, the main result of the paper is presented: under convexity of $f$ and a quadratic growth condition (satisfied by any strongly convex function), it is possible to compute the maximum number of iterations required by AC2CD to identify the active set, thus extending what obtained in the previous section.
 Using the definition given in~\cite{nutini:2019}, we refer to the maximum number of iterations required to identify the active set as ``active-set complexity''.

 To obtain the desired result, we first show how choosing the initial stepsize in the Armijo line search, in order to meet an additional requirement.
 Then, we will show non-asymptotic sublinear convergence rate of AC2CD, which, combined with Theorem~\ref{th:active_set_general_1}, will lead to the active-set complexity of the algorithm.